charlieegan3/graph-notes/README.md

-# Graph Notes: Link Organiser
+# Link Organiser

-Simple Rails app to store links and notes about them.
+Simple Rails application to store links in a tree like structure.